raymondkeogh/irishcraft/README.md

 Gitpod can be used to deploy your site locally using the following steps.
 1. Create a Gitpod account.
 2. Create a Github account.
-On creating a Github account you will need to login and search for the repository called irishcraft or follow this [link](https://github.com/raymondkeogh/irishcraft) to locate the project.
+On creating a Github account you will need to login and search for the repository called trevorkeoghphotography or follow this [link](https://github.com/raymondkeogh/trevorkeoghphotography) to locate the project.
 3. Click on the green 'gitpod' button near the top of the screen.
 This will open a gitpod workspace containing all the files contained in the project.
 4. Go to the terminal window and install the project requirements with the command pip install -r requirements.txt
 5. In the gitpod workspace you will need to create a file named 'env.py' which will contain the environment variables required to access the various API's and services.
 Add this file to the .gitignore file to ensure you sensitive data isn't committed to Github.
-This file can be created inside the irishcraft folder at the same level as settings.py.
+This file can be created inside the trevorkeoghphotography folder at the same level as settings.py.
 Within this file you will have the following variables:

 - CLOUDINARY_CLOUD_NAME
 - CLOUDINARY_API_KEY